Robohuskie2574/Robohuskie2574.github.io/_pages/JoinTeam.md

 * Lettering Hours
 * Fun Competitions (Also an excuse to skip school)
 * Small Team
 * We DON'T Just need programmers.
-We need people to design and build the robot, find sponsors, take and post photos, and find new team members.
+We need people to design and build the robot, find sponsors, take and post photos, find new team members, and more.

 ## Things we do
 * Design the robot